butterops/old-butterops.github.io/content/en/docs/know-your-projects.md

 - **CODE_OF_CONDUCT:** The code of conduct sets ground rules for participants’ behavior associated and helps to facilitate a friendly, welcoming environment.
 While not every project has a CODE_OF_CONDUCT file, its presence signals that this is a welcoming project to contribute to.
 - **Other documentation:** There might be additional documentation, such as tutorials, walk-through, or governance policies, especially on bigger projects.

-Finally, open source projects use the following tools to organize discussion.
+Finally, our projects use the following tools to organize discussion.
 Reading through the archives will give you a good picture of how the community thinks and works.

 - **Issue tracker:** Where people discuss issues related to the project.
-- **Pull requests:** Where people discuss and review changes that are in progress.
-- **Discussion forums** or mailing lists: Some projects may use these channels for conversational topics (for example, “How do I…“ or “What do you think about…“ instead of bug reports or feature requests).
-Others use the issue tracker for all conversations.
+Zenhub
-- **Synchronous chat channel:** Some projects use chat channels (such as Slack or IRC) for casual conversation, collaboration, and quick exchanges.
+- **Synchronous chat channel:** We use slack channels for casual conversation, collaboration, and quick exchanges.